Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Jets propagation in the extended envelope

 Fig. \ref{fig:CollimatedNonRelativistic} shows the value of $\Tilde{L}$ for a jet duration $t$ that equal different fractions of $P_{\rm orb}$ \footnote{The chosen fractions of $P_{\rm orb}$ also coincide with the range of $t_{\rm c}$ defined is subsection \ref{subsec:Stalled jets}, implying that our computations are self-consistent.}.
 We can see that in all cases, even for the shortest time $t=0.01 P_{\rm orb}$ (brown curve) $\Tilde{L}$ is much smaller than unity for our suggested jet luminosities.
 Therefore, we can safely conclude that the head velocity $v_{\rm h}$ of a jet that propagates in the envelope of our RSG star is in the non-relativistic regime.
 This agrees with the assumption of \cite{Heetal2018} that study the dynamics of jets in RSG envelopes.
 Moreover, since $\Tilde{L}\ll 1$ implies that $\Tilde{L}<\theta_{\rm 0}^{-4/3}$ , we can also conclude that the jets in our scenario are collimated as well.

-We note that the Eddington luminosity limit for the BH in our secnario, $L_{\rm Edd} = 3.5\times 10^{38} \erg \s^{-1}$, is several orders of magnitude smaller than the jet luminosities resulting from the mass accretion rates in our simulation.
+We note that the Eddington luminosity limit for the BH in our scenario, $L_{\rm Edd} = 3.5\times 10^{38} \erg \s^{-1}$, is several orders of magnitude smaller than the jet luminosities resulting from the mass accretion rates in our simulation.
 However, since jet ejection is associated with a non-spherical accretion, as in the case of BHL accretion, the Eddington limit does not apply and super-Eddington accretion is possible.
+Numerical simulations of accreting BHs have found accretion rates much higher than the Eddington limit (e.g., \citealt{Ohsugaetal2005}; \citealt{Skadowskietal2014}; \citealt{Jiangetal2014}).
 Moreover, neutrino cooling plays a major role in enhancing the accretion rates near compact objects by reducing the pressure near them.
 For a NS, neutrino cooling dominates when the mass accretion rate is $\dot M_{\rm acc} \ga 10^{-3} M_\odot \yr^{-1}$ \citep{HouckChevalier1991, Chevalier1993, Chevalier2012}.
 In the case of a mass-accreting BH the in-flowing gas can carry a large fraction of the energy into the BH (beyond the horizon), increasing the accretion rate needed for neutrino cooling to dominate substantially (e.g., \citealt{Pophametal1999}).
 For the accretion rates we find in our stellar model, the gas in-flowing into the BH carries a larger fraction of the accretion energy than the neutrinos.
 In any case, the accretion rate can be much higher than the Eddington limit that is calculated by assuming only photon cooling.